airnativeextensions/nativeextensions-documentation/docs/pushnotifications/request-authorisation.md

 		PushNotifications.service.register();
 		break;

+	case AuthorisationStatus.SHOULD_EXPLAIN:
 	case AuthorisationStatus.NOT_DETERMINED:
-		// You are yet to ask for authorisation to display notifications
+		// You are yet to ask for authorisation or need to further explain
 		// At this point you should consider your strategy to get your user to authorise
 		// notifications by explaining what the application will provide PushNotifications.service.requestAuthorisation();